ReactiveSets/toubkal/README.md

 XS intuitive Architect DSL allows to decrease development time of complex realtime applications by a factor of 10.

+Capable of handling millions of records per second, XS is particularly well suited for low-power devices such as tablets and smartphones as well as less-efficient or older JavaScript engines.

+XS is a no-compromise database, providing all required primitives for the most demanding applications including filters, ordered sets, aggregates, and joins allowing both normalized and denormalized schemes.

+Highest performances are provided thanks to,Just-In-Time code generators delivering performances only available to compiled languages such as C or C++.
+Unrolling nested loops provide maximum performance while in turn allowing JavaScript JIT compilers to generate code that may be executed optimally in microprocessors' pipelines.

+Incremental execution of queries allows to split large datasets into optimal chunks of data rendering data to end-users' interface with low-latency, dramatically improving end-user experience.
+Data changes update Connected Sets in real-time, both in clients and servers, using push technology.

+Incremental aggregates allow to deliver real-time OLAP cubes suitable for real-time data analysis and reporting over virtually unlimited size datasets.

 Example of application that retrieves sales and employees from a server, aggregates these by year and displays the results incrementally in an html table (* pipelet not yet implemented):

     // client.js